 Here is a list of 10 places which we at The Land Of Wanderlust feel are a must for anyone who plans to backpack across India.
 Since we have only listed 10 backpacker destinations; if you feel a place of your choice is missing do drop in a comment with the name of the place and the reason why it should have been there on this list.

-This beautiful valley consists of villages such as Kasol, Tosh, Malana and Pulga and also long yet easy hikes to Magic Rasol and Kheergang.
-Pleasant weather all year around, cheap accommodation and food, breathtaking view of the snow capped Himalayas, hikes through the woods, unique guest houses and abundance of Hasish makes Parvati Valley an automatic number one on our list.
+This beautiful valley consists of villages such as Kasol, Tosh, Malana and Pulga and also long yet easy hikes to Magic Rasol and Kheerganga.
+Pleasant weather all year around, cheap accommodation and food, breathtaking view of the snow-capped Himalayas, hikes through the woods, unique guest houses and abundance of Hasish makes Parvati Valley an automatic number one on our list.

 2. Spiti Valley:

 Home to some of the oldest Buddhist monasteries in the world, Spiti Valley is a world within a world from every aspect of it.
 High altitude villages and lakes make for one hell of a backpacking experience where backpackers can stay in the 1000-year-old monastery guest house at Tabo to a day trip to Key and a night halt at Kaza, Kibber, Dhankar and Komic (the highest motorable village in the world).
 Camping at Chandartal and Dhankar Lake with countless number of stars in the sky is surely a bucket list must-do.

 3. Zanskar Valley